djmiless/cloudFormationTest/README.md

-A solution to test your cloud formation templates with a tool called "Taskcat" Taskcat is an open source tool provided by the aws quickstart team.
+A solution to test your cloud formation templates with a tool called "Taskcat" Taskcat provides us with a solution to run a cloudformation template and test it without launching the resources.You test and stimulate the cloudformation template with zero cost.
+Taskcat is an open source tool provided by the aws quickstart team.